microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-update.md

 ### Example 5: Assign a custom security attribute with a multi-string value to a user

-The following example shows how to assign a custom security attribute named Project with a multi-string value to a user.
+The following example shows how to assign a custom security attribute with a multi-string value to a user.

++ Attribute set: `Engineering`
++ Attribute: `Project`
++ Attribute data type: Collection of Strings
++ Attribute value: `["Baker","Cascade"]`

 #### Request